riyadattani/CV/README.md

 **[Now You're Talking](https://twitter.com/NYTNetwork) network** | *Head of Branding and Marketing volunteer* for the event: Side Hustle Showcase 2019 | May 2019 - present
 - Female-led network connecting future leaders with opportunities and resources
 - In charge of promotion and the social media plan across all platforms

+**Women Driven Developement** | *Developer volunteer* | April 2019
+- Contributed to developing a fill-in form using React as the framework for the London Village Network

 ## Interests
 - Classical Indian Dancer (Bharatnatyam)